Learn Chinese, Math, English ELA online with WuKong Education!

 How can you tell if a huge number like 4,590 is a multiple of 5 without using a calculator?
 It’s easier than you think!
 Here are the three best methods to identify them:

-Simply look at the very last digit of the number (the ones place).
+Simply look at the very last digit of the number.

-• If the last digit is 0, it is a multiple of 5.
+• If it ends in 0 or 5 → it is a multiple of 5

 An illustration of a number line with a frog jumping from 0 to 5, 10, and 15, highlighting these as multiples of 5